The gaming industry thrives thanks to technological advances in hardware, computing power, and graphics.

 Ambient occlusion is a rendering technique that provides an estimation of how intense light should be at various parts of a visible surface.

 It considers different factors, such as the environment of the game and the position of the light source.
-It provides a realistic simulation of any objects that block the ambient light from different sources, adding realism to 3D video games by mimicking genuine light distribution.
+It provides a realistic simulation of any objects that block the ambient light from different sources, adding authenticity to 3D video games by mimicking actual light distribution.

 Ambient occlusion was first seen in 2001.
 The movie Pearl Harbor introduced it for the first time.
 Although the film wasn’t noteworthy, its CGI helped pave the way for game graphics to advance.

-However, as that shadowing was too graphically demanding for many gaming rigs in the 2000s, countless gamers couldn’t benefit from this feature until much later.
-Even so, many enjoyed the realistic visuals that the game had to offer.
+However, as that shadowing was too computationally demanding for many gaming rigs in the 2000s, numerous gamers couldn’t benefit from this feature until much later.
+Even so, many enjoyed the lifelike visuals that the game had to offer.

 Like any other technology, ambient occlusion has considerably improved over time.
 Below are some different varieties of it.